shaundiyoung/demol-repo/README.md

 # Demol
-#testing Github's functionlity to create a repository
+# testing Github's functionlity to create a repository

+## Hi I am updating the info again